-Is it ever okay to drag people’s dating profiles on social media? | Olivia Petter
+Is it ever OK to drag people’s dating profiles on social media? | Olivia Petter

-Is it ever okay to drag people’s dating profiles on social media?
+Is it ever OK to drag people’s dating profiles on social media?

 It’s hard to know how to conduct oneself online when you know you’re constantly running the risk of those conversations being made public